 “Religion”: a syndrome definition

-A) Religion must offer ALL of these:
+A) Religion must offer ALL FIVE of these:

-- Source(s) Of Knowledge & Authority
+- Highly valued source(s) Of Knowledge & Authority

 - Living People: Shamans, Priests, Mystics, Ministers, Rabbis …